-- 1. On the Sample Setup screen, select one or more calculation names. - Click Edit/Print.
-(Note: If the samples use different versions of chemistry, a warning message displays.) - Edit the sample(s) as necessary. - 4.
-Specify whether to display the full instructions, or only the loading instructions. - 5.
-To print the calculation(s), use the browser's Print command (Ctrl-P).
+- 1. On the Sample Setup screen, select one or more calculation names. - 2.
+Click Edit.
+(Note: If the samples use different versions of chemistry, a warning message displays.) - 3.
+Edit the sample(s) as necessary. - 4.
+To print the calculation(s), use the Print button.